-Any Lincoln Christian University student currently enrolled for the Fall 2021 semester, regardless of whether they completed a Free Application for Federal Student Aid (FAFSA) or are eligible for Title IV, are eligible to receive a HEERF III grant.
+Any Lincoln Christian University student currently enrolled for the Spring 2022 semester, regardless of whether they completed a Free Application for Federal Student Aid (FAFSA) or are eligible for Title IV, are eligible to receive a HEERF III grant.
 As under the CRRSAA, institutions are directed with the ARP funds to prioritize students with exceptional need, such as students who receive Pell Grants or are undergraduates with extraordinary financial circumstances in awarding emergency financial aid grants to students.
 In addition, the CRRSAA and ARP explicitly state that emergency financial aid grants to students may be provided to students exclusively enrolled in distance education provided the institution prioritizes exceptional need.

 Frequently Asked Questions